Aircloak/aircloak/cloak/docs/diffix.md

 #### With isolating columns

 In order to prevent [Linear program reconstruction](./attacks.md#linear-program-reconstruction) attacks, the cloak places even more restrictions on expressions associated with [isolating columns](#isolating-column-label).
 An isolating column is one where 80% or more of the values in the column are associated with only a single user.
-These columns are susceptible to linear program reconstruction attacks because they may be used to select groups of individual users.
+These columns would otherwise be susceptible to linear program reconstruction attacks because they may be used to select groups of individual users.

 The operators `IN` (with more than one element) and `<>` are disallowed for isolating columns.
 This prevents easily isolating individual users, or controling which individual users comprise an answer.